 Teaching & learning

 Hooray for the new digital strategy!
 Not what we were expecting to hear quite so frequently from staff and parents alike.
-Dr Gray and his team seem not only to have got all the technology running smoothly, but also everyone on board and enthusiast
+Dr Gray and his team seem not only to have got all the technology running smoothly, but also everyone on board and enthusiastic.

 - Qualifications taken in 2024